Heralding probability optimization for nonclassical light generated by photon counting measurements on multimode Gaussian states: Two heralding modes

 Let us first focus on the generation of even superpositions of Fock states,

-There are at least two detection patterns that can give rise to this state.
+There are at least two detection patterns that can lead to preparation of this state.
 The first pattern is symmetric, $(n_1,n_2)=(3,3)$.
-Using Eq. (\ref{dkdefinition}) we obtain the following expressions for the state coefficients $d_{2k}$ corresponding to even Fock states ($d_{2k+1}$ vanish since the total number of counted photons is even):
+Using equation (\ref{dkdefinition}) we obtain the following expressions for the state coefficients $d_{2k}$ corresponding to even Fock states ($d_{2k+1}$ vanish since the total number of counted photons is even):

-The above formulas constitute a system of equations for the parameters $s_j$ and $\nu$.
-Note that similar formulas for parameters of conditionally generated states in the Gaussian boson sampling setup were derived for lower numbers of total counted photons in Ref. \cite{Su2019}.
-The present parameters $s_1$, $s_2$, and $\nu$ correspond to the parameters $f_{22}^\ast$, $f_{33}^\ast$, and $f_{23}^\ast$ in Ref. \cite{Su2019}.
-Thanks to the symmetry of the expressions in Eq. (\ref{deven33}), the variables $s_1$ and $s_2$ can be readily eliminated and after some algebra one arrives at a cubic equation for $\nu$,
+The above formulas constitute a system of equations for parameters $s_j$ and $\nu$.
+Note that similar formulas for the parameters of conditionally generated states in the Gaussian boson sampling setup were derived for lower numbers of total counted photons in Ref. \cite{Su2019}.
+The present parameters $s_1$, $s_2$, and $\nu$ correspond to parameters $f_{22}^\ast$, $f_{33}^\ast$, and $f_{23}^\ast$ in Ref. \cite{Su2019}.
+Owing to the symmetry of the expressions in equation (\ref{deven33}), the variables $s_1$ and $s_2$ can be readily eliminated, and after some algebra one arrives at a cubic equation for $\nu$,